TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 });
 ```

 (Do you know a better way how to handle this in Laravel?
-Please let me know; maybe I'm doing it long.)
+Please let me know.)

 <br>